ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    be enabled.
 If ``ENABLE_PMF`` is set, the residency statistics are tracked in software.

-- ``ENABLE_RME``: Boolean option to enable support for the ARMv9 Realm Management Extension.
+- ``ENABLE_RME``: Numeric value to enable support for the ARMv9 Realm Management Extension.
+This flag can take the values 0 to 2, to align with the ``FEATURE_DETECTION`` mechanism.
 Default value is 0.
 This is currently an experimental feature.

 -  ``ENABLE_RUNTIME_INSTRUMENTATION``: Boolean option to enable runtime instrumentation which injects timestamp collection points into TF-A to